justQing00/react-watermark/README.md

 ### 4、next want to do:

-- refactor function handleColOrRowWhenZero. [finish]
+- refactor function handleColOrRowWhenZero. [finish at version-0.0.3]
 - render mark in a target element.
 - change option name in a right way.
 - use svg not a div element.